datalayer/examples/README.md

 # Ξ Datalayer Examples

 This repository contains Jupyter notebook examples to showcase [Datalayer Run](https://datalayer.run).

-Datalayer Run allows you to scale from your local JupyterLab on your machine to the cloud, including Kernels with GPU.
+Datalayer Run allows you to scale Jupyter Kernels from your local JupyterLab on your machine to the cloud, including running your Kernels on GPU.

 First, clone this repository.